-As noted in footnote 69, in exceptional circumstances for well-developed and long-established markets, mortgages on office and/or multi-purpose commercial premises and/or multi-tenanted commercial premises may have the potential to receive recognition as collateral in the corporate portfolio.
-Please refer to footnote 25 of paragraph 74 for a discussion of the eligibility criteria that would apply.
+As noted in footnote 73, in exceptional circumstances for well-developed and long-established markets, mortgages on office and/or multi-purpose commercial premises and/or multi-tenanted commercial premises may have the potential to receive recognition as collateral in the corporate portfolio.
+Please refer to footnote 29 of paragraph 74 for a discussion of the eligibility criteria that would apply.

-- Objective market value of collateral: the collateral must be valued at or less than the current fair value under which the property could be sold under private contract between a willing seller and an arm's-length buyer on the date of valuation. - Frequent revaluation: the bank is expected to monitor the value of the collateral on a frequent basis and at a minimum once every year.
-More frequent monitoring is suggested where the market is subject to significant changes in conditions.
-Statistical methods of evaluation (e.g. reference to house price indices, sampling) may be used to update estimates or to identify collateral that may have declined in value and that may need re-appraisal.
-A qualified professional must evaluate the property when information indicates that the value of the collateral may have declined materially relative to general market prices or when a credit event, such as default, occurs. - Junior liens: In some member countries, eligible collateral will be restricted to situations where the lender has a first charge over the property.
-Tunior liens may be taken into account where there is no doubt that the claim for collateral is legally enforceable and constitutes an efficient credit risk mitigant.
-When recognised, junior liens are to be treated using the C\/C\\ threshold, which is used for senior liens.
-In such cases, the C\ and C\\ are calculated by taking into account the sum of the junior lien and all more senior liens. - 510.
-Additional collateral management requirements are as follows: - The types of CRE and RRE collateral accepted by the bank and lending policies (advance rates) when this type of collateral is taken must be clearly documented. - The bank must take steps to ensure that the property taken as collateral is adequately insured against damage or deterioration. - The bank must monitor on an ongoing basis the extent of any permissible prior claims (e.g. tax) on the property. - The bank must appropriately monitor the risk of environmental liability arising in respect of the collateral, such as the presence of toxic material on a property.
+In some of these jurisdictions, first liens are subject to the prior right of preferential creditors, such as outstanding tax claims and employees' wages. enforceable and constitutes an efficient credit risk mitigant.
+When recognised, junior liens are to be treated using the C^/C^{} threshold, which is used for senior liens.
+In such cases, the C^ and C^{} are calculated by taking into account the sum of the junior lien and all more senior liens.

-(iii) Requirements for recognition of financial receivables
+- 510. Additional collateral management requirements are as follows: - The types of CRE and RRE collateral accepted by the bank and lending policies (advance rates) when this type of collateral is taken must be clearly documented. - The bank must take steps to ensure that the property taken as collateral is adequately insured against damage or deterioration. - The bank must monitor on an ongoing basis the extent of any permissible prior claims (e.g. tax) on the property. - The bank must appropriately monitor the risk of environmental liability arising in respect of the collateral, such as the presence of toxic material on a property. - (iii) Requirements for recognition of financial receivables